-We consent to the inclusion of our report dated February 6, 1998, with respect to the balance sheet of Zelenkofske, Axelrod & Co., Ltd. as of June 30, 1997, and the related statements of operations and retained earnings, and cash flows for the three months then ended, which report appears in the Form 8-K of Century Business Services, Inc. dated February 20, 1998.
+We consent to the incorporation by reference of our report dated February 6, 1998, with respect to the balance sheet of Zelenkofske, Axelrod & Co., Ltd. as of June 30, 1997, and the related statements of operations and retained earnings, and cash flows for the three months then ended, which report appears in the Form 8-K of Century Business Services, Inc. dated February 20, 1998.

-Philadelphia, Pennsylvania February 20, 1998
+Philadelphia, Pennsylvania